 The importance of Deep Sleep

-I am a big believer in the importance of sleep and have a pretty set routine which I have become faithful to no matter where I am: I wear a sleep mask (preferably silk and adjustable so that it doesn’t dry my eyes), I put on earplugs (mostly because of my cat) and I sprinkle a little bit of lavender essence on my pillow and all around the room which relaxes me.
+I'm a big believer in the power of sleep.
+Over the years, I’ve developed a sleep routine that I stick to no matter where I am.
+It’s simple but effective: I wear a silk, adjustable sleep mask (to avoid drying out my eyes), I put in earplugs (mostly because of my cat), and I sprinkle a bit of lavender essence on my pillow and around the room to help me relax.

 During the Deep Sleep phase our body starts to repair itself.